stewartvarner/dream-lab-blog/README.md

 This repository (aka. a repo; a central storage for your project's files, folders, and version history) has all the files and instructions to build a basic personal website with an about me page, a link to a CV [PDF], and a simple blog with the [Eleventy](https://www.11ty.dev/) site generator (using the [v3.0 release](https://github.com/11ty/eleventy/releases/tag/v3.0.0)).

-This project will teach you how to use multiple functions with GitHub to create a website, including [GitHub Pages](https://pages.github.com/) which hosts your static site for free and [GitHub Codespaces](https://github.com/features/codespaces) which combines an explorer, code editor, and terminal to allow you to make updates to "push" and "pull" from your repository (from your local copy to the remote version).
+This project will teach you how to use multiple functions with GitHub to create a website, including [GitHub Pages](https://pages.github.com/) which hosts your static site for free and [GitHub Codespaces](https://github.com/features/codespaces) which combines an explorer, code editor, and **Terminal** to allow you to make updates to "push" and "pull" from your repository (from your local copy to the remote version).

 I recommend using Google Chrome for this exercise so you can easily use the Developer tools like "View Source" and "Inspect Elements".